Vitruvius: Proportions of man

 It was upon these writings that Renaissance engineers, architects and artists like Mariano di Jacopo Taccola, Pellegrino Prisciani and Francesco di Giorgio Martini and finally Leonardo da Vinci based the illustration of the Vitruvian Man.

-Vitruvius described the human figure as being the principal source of proportion.

 The drawing itself is often used as an implied symbol of the essential symmetry of the human body, and by extension, of the universe as a whole.

 Lists of names given in Book VII Introduction

-In the introduction to book seven, Vitruvius goes to great lengths to present why he is qualified to write De Architectura.
-This is the only location in the work where Vitruvius specifically addresses his personal breadth of knowledge.
-Similar to a modern reference section, the author's position as one who is knowledgeable and educated is established.
-The topics range across many fields of expertise reflecting that in Roman times as today construction is a diverse field.
-Vitruvius is clearly a well-read man.

-In addition to providing his qualification, Vitruvius summarizes a recurring theme throughout the 10 books, a non-trivial and core contribution of his treatise beyond simply being a construction book.
-Vitruvius makes the point that the work of some of the most talented is unknown, while many of those of lesser talent but greater political position are famous.
-This theme runs through Vitruvius's ten books repeatedly – echoing an implicit prediction that he and his works will also be forgotten.

-Vitruvius illustrates this point by naming what he considers the most talented individuals in history.
-Implicitly challenging the reader that they have never heard of some of these people, Vitruvius goes on and predicts that some of these individuals will be forgotten and their works lost, while other, less deserving political characters of history will be forever remembered with pageantry.
+In the introduction to book seven, Vitruvius names those whom he considered to be the most talented individuals in history.
+Vitruvius remarks that many of these people are unknown, while many of those of lesser talent but greater political position are famous..
+He predicts that some of these individuals will be forgotten and their works lost, while other political characters he deems less deserving will be forever remembered.